Mistaking Transients, Mistaking Residents, and Transient ID

 This small adult male turtle might have been found on 5/9/14 and tracked to 5/25/14 (a distance of 0.6 miles).

 If found at the blue dot location in the power line ROW, this small male might have been tracked 6/11/14 to 9/6/14 and traveled 0.8 miles, and identified as a transient.

-This appears to have been a serious miscalculation, and unfortunately travel data for this potentially important population resident was ignored instead of being followed through the season.
+This appears to have been a serious miscalculation, and unfortunately travel data for this potentially important local population resident was ignored instead of being followed throughout the season.

 'Resident individuals occasionally make off-area excursions lasting weeks to months, and return to their primary activity area and hibernate there.'

 Studying transient Eastern Box turtles is tough.
 The amount of time and energy expended in tracking transients can be enormous and detract from studying residents.
 But perhaps the most difficult job in studying transients is identifying them when they are encountered.
 There is probably no way to search for transients, and once identified as a transient a newly found turtle might already be long gone and out of tracking range.
 Some researchers have estimated that as many as 26% of turtles found in a study area could be transients, but a more realistic estimate might be around 6%.